pockerman/qubit-notes/software_engineering/2025-04-28-consistency-models.md

 To counter this, we can allow the client to read from any replica but in this case the data the client reads may be quite out-of-sync from the leader.

+Eventual consistency is the model of choice when prioritizing low latency as it eliminates the expensive node coordination [4].

+### Other consistency models

+There is a numbe of consistency models other than what is mentioned above; casiual consistency and strong eventual consisyency are some.
+However, I would like to briefly mention session consistency as this is very prevalent for web and mobile applications [4].
+Session consistency guarantees that within a single user session, reads are monotonic and users always see their own writes.
+Updates are visible immediately only to the same session, not necessarily to other users.
+This model is ideal for individual user–focused applications (like e-commerce carts or web/mobile apps), where a consistent personal experience matters, but it is not suitable for collaborative applications that require shared, real-time visibility.

 ## Summary